abelloch/imagegalleryapp/README.md

 •	Body: { "title": "new title", "description": "new description", "published": true/false }

 # TDD:
-All C.R.U.D functionalities were tested using Junit & Mockito.
+Functionalities were tested using Junit & Mockito.

 Installation and Execution
 Previous requirements